Chain & Cord

 Bulk chain is sold by the spool, meter, or foot.
 At Rings & Things, you'll find over 400 styles, sizes, and colors!
 Types of bulk jewelry chain include cable chain, curb chain, rolo chain, antique chain and much more in silver plate, gold plate, brass, copper, gunmetal, white plate, sterling silver, and gold fill.
 Ways to use bulk chain in jewelry projects include (but are not limited to) the following:

 - Make custom-length bracelets and necklaces — our finished chain necklaces and chain bracelets are great if you want standard lengths, but with bulk chain you can cut the chain to any length you want!
-You can make long wrap bracelets (as seen in the Tree of Life Lashed Chain & Leather Wrap Bracelet Tutorial), charm bracelets to custom fit any wrist, short chokers that sexily hug the neck, long flapper-length necklaces, and every length in between.
+You can make long wrap bracelets (as seen in the Tree of Life Lashed Chain & Leather Wrap Bracelet Tutorial), charm bracelets to custom fit any wrist, short sexy chokers, long flapper-length necklaces, and every length in between.
 You can even knot together several lengths of chain to create an easy and attractive focal element!

 - Make statement necklaces — use multiple strands of chain to make popular bib necklaces and statement necklaces.
 See our Random Scraps Bib Necklace Tutorial for a good how-to example!

 - Bling out with purse chain — use larger types of bulk chain to make trendy purse straps on handcrafted purses and tote bags.

 - Choose unique chain styles that stand out — while finished chain necklaces and chain bracelets are handy, the types of chain you can buy them in are limited.
 With bulk jewelry chain, you can choose from a huge variety of styles, widths, and platings!